Winter Break Activities in Sacramento for Kids: Sacramento Zoo

 Memberships

 If you go to the Sacramento Zoo twice in one year with a family of four, the membership pays for itself.
-I’d say we probably go to the zoo about once a month, so we get our money’s worth of membership and have saved a lot on admission costs!
+I’d say we probably go to the zoo about once a month, so we get our money’s worth of a membership and have saved a lot on admission costs!

 Restrooms